BercikOndrej/web-palivo-sedlacek/README.md

 11. After cloning we can get our first certificate
     - `docker-compose run --rm certbot /opt/certify-init.sh` -> start certbot to get and download our certificate
+    - `BE CAREFUL`: We cannot requesting certificate more then 5x for the same domain in 168 hours
     - After that container ends and our certificate is ready for use

 12. Then we need start our app via HTTPS